tiwong/tiwong.github.io/maths.md

 ### Links

-- [The Liberated Mathematician](http://www.theliberatedmathematician.com/) the webpage of Piper Harron
+- [The Liberated Mathematician](http://www.theliberatedmathematician.com/) the webpage of Piper H
 - [Alice's Adventures in Numberland](https://sites.google.com/site/numberlandadventures/) stories of gender discrimination in mathematics by Alice Silverberg
 - [The Inclusion/Exclusion](https://blogs.ams.org/inclusionexclusion/) AMS Blog about underrepresented groups in mathematics